 Most importantly I’ve recognized that how I live my everyday life, especially in the way I conduct myself, reflects the God/Guru relationship.

 I’ll share a morning cup of coffee with ‘Country’.
 Our bald heads appear to be the only similarity.
-He has White Pride tattooed across his back and a black swastika inked on his forehead.

 An hour later, you might find me in the recreation yard doing burpees with Khalid, whose thick black beard, ankle-high pants, and dark brown nickel-size callus from his five daily prayers are centered on his forehead.

 I’m able to have enlightening spiritual conversations with them both, regardless of their differences and beliefs.
-I don’t allow outer appearances to distort me from the essence of what we share.

 My abstract method of rationalizing life through the Universal laws and how they operate allows me to be open-minded, non-judgmental, and objective about this reality.
 I can have my individual point of view while respecting a different perspective from another whose race, religion, or political affiliation may not be the same as mine.